tomasfarias/lanther/README.md

 # lanther

 Lanther is a sample IPFS server, proxy server, and SimpleAPI keys server built in Rust.
-A basic React app was also added under `app/` to interact with all the servers.

 ## Requirements